 When you need a bankruptcy lawyer in Dallas, Texas, contact Price and Price

 When finances are out of control, it’s easy to feel as though you are drifting without a paddle.
-Bankruptcy is a complicated process and you need expert counsel.
-At Price and Price, we are Board Certified Consumer Bankruptcy Attorneys and we can help you navigate the bankruptcy waters.
+Bankruptcy is complicated and you need expert counsel.
+At Price and Price, we are Board Certified Consumer Bankruptcy Attorneys and we help clients navigate the chapter 7 bankruptcy and chapter 13 bankruptcy processes.

-When you have questions about bankruptcy, whether you are just starting the process or have been in your case for a while, you want to make sure your bankruptcy attorney is committed to guiding you and helping you for the duration of your case.
+When you have questions about chapter 7 or chapter 13 bankruptcy, whether you are just starting the process or have been in your case for a while, you want to make sure your bankruptcy attorney is committed to guiding you and helping you for the duration of your case.
 At Price and Price, we strive to keep clients informed and offer multiple channels of communication.

 Sometimes, a major life event has wrought such havoc that individuals and businesses find themselves in financial crisis.
-Bankruptcy can give the opportunity to find relief from debt, give you a fresh start and leave your financial past exactly where it belongs; the past.
+Chapter 7 or Chapter 13 Bankruptcy can give the opportunity to find relief from debt, give you a fresh start and leave your financial past exactly where it belongs; the past.

 Connecting with Clients